-As outlined above in the section on supergravity, attempts to unify the gravitational interaction with other types of interactions within calibration quantum field theories have led to the notion of supersymmetry .
+As outlined above in the section on supergravity, attempts to unify the gravitational interaction with other types of interactions within gauge quantum field theories have led to the notion of supersymmetry.
 This theory connects bosons and fermions: for each boson he predicts a "superpartner" who is a fermion, and vice versa.
 The application of these new symmetries, expressed geometrically (by commutation and anticommutation relations in spacetime) to string theory, led to a reduction in the required number of dimensions of spacetime from the original d = 26 to d = 10 (and no longer contained any tachyon).
-This created a supersymmetric string theory , or superstring theory.
+This created a supersymmetric string theory, or superstring theory.
 In addition to the boson string, a fermion string, or superstring, which has another spinor variable, appears here as its partner.

 Strings, or superstrings, are elementary one-dimensional structures that can - as resonators - vibrate in different frequency modes.
 The vibrations, which are determined by the dimensions of the string and its tension, are quantized, the corresponding energy takes on discrete values.
 The frequency of these vibrations and the number of waves determine the basic properties of the particles (eg mass or charge).
 Since the string has small dimensions, it can oscillate in other independent "directions", given by extra-dimensions.

 Superstring excitations can be "vibrational", "rotational", and excitations of "inner degrees of freedom" - internal symmetry, supersymmetry.
 Different quantum excitations (normal superstring modes) are interpreted as a spectrum of elementary particles.
-This spectrum proves to be so rich that it can model not only all the building blocks of a standard model of elementary particles, but also quantum gravity.
-Successful completion of the superstring concept would thus represent a unified approach to the diverse world of elementary particles and all their interactions - the so-called " theory of everything " TOE (Theory Of Everhing) could be achieved .
+This spectrum proves to be so rich, that it can model not only all the building blocks of a standard model of elementary particles, but also quantum gravity.
+Successful completion of the superstring concept would thus represent a unified approach to the diverse world of elementary particles and all their interactions - the so-called "theory of everything" TOE (Theory Of Everything) could be achieved.

 Another dimension, M-theory, 11-dimensional

-Another consequence of dualities and unification of superstring models is the extension of the proper dimension of strings from the original d = 1 to objects with a different (higher) number p of spatial dimensions, eg 2-dimensional objects - membranes (hence the abbreviated name " gate ").
-Such multidimensional objects are no longer called superstrings, but p-gates : for p = 0 it is a point, for p = 1 it is a string, for p = 2 a membrane, etc.
+Another consequence of dualities and unification of superstring models is the extension of the proper dimension of strings from the original d = 1 to objects with a different (higher) number p of spatial dimensions, eg 2-dimensional objects - membranes.
+From this is derived the abbreviated name "brane".
+Such multidimensional objects are no longer called superstrings, but p-branes: for p = 0 it is a point, for p = 1 it is a string, for p = 2 a membrane, etc.

-The study of string dualities has shown that all existing superstring theories can be combined into a more general theory, called M-theory (E.Witten, 1995; the designation "M" comes from the name membrane , some authors link it to the attributes mystery , magic , etc.) *).
-Such a unified M-theory can be realized by increasing the dimension of the variety to d = 11 .
-If we compare this with the concepts of supergravity above, we see that the number of dimensions coincides with 11-dimensional supergravity ; close connections between the two unitary theories, at least in the low-energy limit case, were also analytically proven.
+The study of string dualities has shown that all existing superstring theories can be combined into a more general theory, called M-theory (E.Witten, 1995; the designation "M" comes from the name membrane, some authors link it to the attributes mystery, magic, etc.) *).
+Such a unified M-theory can be realized by increasing the dimension of the manifold to d = 11.
+If we compare this with the concepts of supergravity above, we see that the number of dimensions coincides with 11-dimensional supergravity; close connections between this two unitary theories, at least in the low-energy limit case, were also analytically proven.

-The six extra-dimensions of the general space are compacted into an internal so-called Calabi-Yau variety , whose geometric properties of the SU (n) holonomy suitably model the symmetries of the interactions and elementary particles.
+The six extra-dimensions of the general space are compacted into an internal so-called Calabi-Yau manifold, whose geometric properties of the SU(n) holonomy suitably model the symmetries of the interactions and elementary particles.
 Elementary superstrings can oscillate in different dimensions.
-The geometric structure of inner space determines the laws of individual interactions between elementary particles and the values ??of physical constants (such as charges and masses of particles) that characterize individual particles - the "obvious" laws of nature in "outer" 3-dimensional space.
+The geometric structure of inner space determines the laws of individual interactions between elementary particles and the values of physical constants (such as charges and masses of particles) that characterize individual particles - the "obvious" laws of nature in "outer" 3-dimensional space.
 However, these basic physical laws, which we have observed in our nature and the universe, are here a consequence of the more fundamental internal laws of the unitary theory of superstrings *).

 Astrophysical and cosmological